 My Fruitive Challenge: Day 106 — The Engine 2 Kitchen Rescue

 I’m enjoying watching Forks Over Knives Presents The Engine 2 Kitchen Rescue with Rip Esselstyn.
 It’s helpful to see him consult with couples in their homes.
 He goes through their fridge and cupboards to explain which products are optimal for a heart healthy diet, then shops with them to replenish what’s been removed with a whole-foods, nutrient-rich, plant-based items.
 Then he cooks an amazing meal with them.
-I appreciate the tips and advice he gives throughout the program, like the following:

 • Portabello mushrooms are great substitutes for hamburger